 Benefits of Understanding Mind

 We benefit from getting to know ourselves!
 We’ll gain wisdom and we will see some improvement in our own behavior–it is gradual but it unfolds naturally.
 If you are interested in hearing more about how to investigate your mind, check out Training the Mind: An Introduction–Samye Institute’s introductory home-study program.

 Dharma: Understanding Mind Reflection Exercise

-Doing this may mean it takes longer to get through a chapter, but notice the difference it makes.
+Doing this may mean it takes longer to get through a chapter, or a video or audio teaching, but notice the difference it makes.
 Can you see what effect this has on your mind?
 And does it change your physical and verbal behavior?
 Please share your experiences below so that others can learn from your conscious exploration!